ICEYE: History

 In 2015, ICEYE demonstrated that synthetic-aperture radar could be used to monitor hazardous ice features such as pack ice.
+The company raised its first $2.8 million venture funding from the American and Finnish venture funds True Ventures and Lifeline Ventures.

 In 2019, the founders of ICEYE and Aalto staff involved were awarded the Finnish Engineering Award by the Academic Engineers and Architects in Finland TEK The achievement was called "a breakthrough in Finnish space technology" in the award citation.

 In October 2019, ICEYE started offering commercial access to its 1-metre resolution SAR-imagery, and operated 3 SAR satellites.

 In December 2020, ICEYE sold two satellites (X18, X19 or X20) to the Brazilian Air Force, these satellites were launched in May 2022 on SpaceX's Transporter-5 mission.
 The Brazilians named these satellites Carcará 1 and Carcará 2.

 In August 2022, during the Russian invasion of Ukraine, ICEYE signed a contract with the Serhiy Prytula Charity Foundation that would give the Armed Forces of Ukraine access to one of its satellites.

 In May 2025, Poland signed a deal with ICEYE to acquire three radar satellites, with the contract valued at approximately €200 million.
 The agreement also includes an option to purchase three more satellites and expand the ground infrastructure within the next year.
 As part of the partnership, ICEYE works with Polish industry to deliver an advanced platform for the country's armed forces, enabling near real-time mission control, data access, and analysis for intelligence and surveillance operations.

 The company has launched a total of 38 satellites as of August 2024.
-In December 2024 it launched two more and in January 2025 it launched four more, bringing total launched satellites to 44.
+In December 2024, it launched two more, and in January 2025, it launched four more, bringing total launched satellites to 44.
+On 5 December 2025, the company announced that it has launched 62 satellites.

+In December 2025, ICEYE, together with its joint venture Rheinmetall ICEYE Space Solutions, signed a contract with Germany for radar satellite data services valued at 1.76 billion euros, with options that could increase the total to over 2.7 billion euros by 2030, making it ICEYE's largest contract to date.
+The agreement covers the delivery and operation of a dedicated radar satellite constellation to support German military intelligence and surveillance needs, particularly for NATO-related defense operations.

+In June 2026 ICEYE raised over €1 billion — a €450 million primary Series F led by General Atlantic plus a secondary above €550 million — at a valuation exceeding €10 billion, with new backers including Nokia, the Qatar Investment Authority and TCV.